SexChrLab/Cancer_Genomics/README.md

     - Returns annotated variants
     - Uses downstream pluggin to eliminate variants that are downstream of a frameshift mutation
     - Uses wildtype pluggin to return the corresponding wildtype peptide as well
+    - **NOTE: Currently not compatable with the CHM13 reference genome, working on this**

 3. Runs PVAC-Seq (https://anaconda.org/bioconda/pvacseq) to generate peptide.
     - The default command is: